 The Company reviews long-lived assets to be held and used for impairment whenever events or changes in circumstances indicate that the asset's carrying amount may not be recoverable.
 The Company conducted its impairment analyses of long-lived assets to be held and used in accordance with ASC 360-10-15, Impairment or Disposal of Long-Lived Assets.
 ASC 360-10-15 requires the Company to group assets and liabilities at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities and evaluate the asset group against the sum of the undiscounted future cash flows.
-If the undiscounted cash flows do not indicate the carrying amount of the asset is recoverable, an impairment charge is measured as the amount by which the carrying amount of the asset group exceeds its fair value based on discounted cash flow analysis or appraisals.
-The Company recorded an impairment of the intangible long-lived asset related to the mice colony model of approximately \$0.6 million during the year ended December 31, 2023.
+If the undiscounted cash flows do not indicate the carrying amount of the asset is recoverable, an impairment charge is measured as the amount by which the carrying amount of the intangible long-lived asset related to the mice colony model of approximately \$0.6 million during the year ended December 31, 2023.
 The Company also recorded write downs of property and equipment in each of the years ended December 31, 2023, 2022 and 2021.